-This Form 10-Q should be read together with, and supplement, the risk factors in Item 1A.
-Risk Factors in the Company's 2023 Form 10-K, which describes various risks and uncertainties to which the Company is or may become subject.
-The risk factors included in the Company's 2023 Form 10-K are not the only risks facing the Company.
+This Form 10-Q should be read together with, and supplement, the risk factors in Item 1A "Risk Factors" in the Company's 2023 Form 10-K, which describes various risks and uncertainties to which the Company is or may become subject.
+The risk factors described below update certain risk factors included in the Company's 2023 Form 10-K in light of recent events.
+The below risk factors and the risk factors included in the Company's 2023 Form 10-K are not the only risks facing the Company.
 Additional risks and uncertainties not currently known to the Company or that the Company currently deems to be immaterial also may materially adversely affect its business, financial condition and/or operating results.